r-pufky/docs/source/services/dovecot/index.rst

 * user = a local linux user account.
 * alias@example.com = an email address (alias) for a given domain.

-See :ref:`service-dovecot-glossary` for mail terms.
+See :ref:`glossary` for mail terms.

 #. :ref:`service-dovecot-setup`.
 #. :ref:`service-dovecot-testing`.